san4b0t/tp/docs/UserGuide.md

    * `list` : Lists all applications.

-   * `add n/Microsoft r/Cloud engineer s/INPROGRESS d/2025-10-31T23:59` : Adds a application for `Microsoft` to the Application Book.
+  * `add n/Microsoft r/Cloud engineer s/INPROGRESS d/2025-10-31T23:59` : Adds an application for `Microsoft` to HustleHub.

    * `delete 3` : Deletes the 3rd application shown in the current list.